City of Wagoner announces North American Air Exchanger is coming to Wagoner

 Related

-James “Jim” Sigg FDA%27s Deputy Commissioner for Operations and Chief Operating Officer - Official Website
+Melanie Keller, Deputy Commissioner for Operations and Chief Operating Officer of FDA

-There were five companies in cities associated with Tulsa County that received five FDA inspections in the third quarter of 2025, according to the U.S. Food and Drug Administration.
+There was one company in a city associated with Muskogee County that received an FDA inspection in 2025, according to the U.S. Food and Drug Administration.